sarab97/postfix_exporter/README.md

 log entries, using regular expression matching.
 The log entries are retrieved from the systemd journal, the Docker logs, or from a log file.

+This is the fork of the original [Prometheus Postfix exporter](https://github.com/kumina/postfix_exporter) by Kumina which is not maintained anymore.

 ## Options

 These options can be used when starting the `postfix_exporter`